swiss-chris/quora-expander/README.md

 # Quora-expander

-Quora-expander is a command-line application written in Python that can be helpful for automatically expanding articles and comments for any given Quora user.
+Quora-expander is a command-line application written in Python that can automatically expand collapsed articles and comments for any given Quora user.

 To run `quora-expander`:

+1. Download `quora-expander.py` to your local machine, either manually or using `git clone`
 1. Set up python to be run inside a terminal on your local machine
 1. Make sure you have Google Chrome installed on your local machine
-1. Download a version of `chromedriver` that is compatible with your machine and the installed version of Google Chrome and put the binary inside the same directory as the `quora-expander.py` script, possibly replacing any one that was there before.
+1. Download a version of `chromedriver` that is compatible with your machine and the installed version of Google Chrome and put the chromedriver binary inside the same directory as the `quora-expander.py` script, possibly replacing any one that was there before.
 1. Run the `quora-expander` with the following command

 ```sh